ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 #####**--getobjects.awk**

-This script asks the User for the number of a specific entity and prints all of its predicates and objects.
+Asks the User for the number of a specific entity and prints all of its predicates and objects.
 It is intendet to be used on the maximally compressed wikidata file (the one containing only numbers).

 #####**--getlabels.awk**

 This Script uses the unzipped main file [latest-all.ttl] to extract all available labels for every entity.
-In oder to only get the english labels use
+In oder to only get the english labels use on the first output

 ```sh
 $ grep "@en" input-file